aurora-arg/pyebfgen/UserGuide.md

 ## Generating the batch file

-When all applicants have been added, you can generate the session information with the "File -> Save Current Session" menu option.
+When all applicants have been added, you can generate the session information with the "Save Current Session" option.
 This will present you with a standard "save as" dialog menu, with a suggested filename consisting of the VEC Code, date (from VEC input window, in mmdd format), the Regional Identifier, and Data File counter, and the file extension ".dat".
 For example, "C0814A01.dat".
 If the suggested filename is not appropriate for the session / location, change it before saving the file.